 Managing finances can be one of the trickier aspects of coming to university.
 It’s highly likely that you won’t have managed your own money before, at least not at the scale you now have to.
-Rent needs to be paid, food needs to be bought, and nights out need to be not quite as expensive as they were during freshers when you thought it would be a good idea to buy a round for half the club.
+Rent needs to be paid, food needs to be bought, and nights out need to be not quite as expensive as they were during Freshers’ Week (when you thought it would be a good idea to buy a round for half the club!)

 My first port of call when coming to uni was to go to my bank and get my account switched to a student one.
 The main reason I did was to get a 0% interest overdraft.
-Overdrafts usually work in that when you go into it, the bank charges you various fees – a monthly fee as well as a daily one for however long you’re in the red in my experience.
+Usually, when you go into your overdraft the bank charges you various fees (monthly + daily) for however long you’re in it.
 Being in your overdraft doesn’t make you look too good to lenders when you want a mortgage.
 Student overdrafts take away the charges for a certain amount, which varies from bank to bank.
 Mine is a £500 overdraft which I can increase by £500 yearly if I want to.

 A big mistake I made during my first year was leaving all of my money for the term in my current account.
-All too often I looked at the balance and thought ‘Hey, I have loads of money, its fine to get a few takeaways this week and go shopping on Saturday’, without actually clocking on to the fact that the money had to last me two and a half months.
+All too often I looked at the balance and thought ‘Hey, I have loads of money, its fine to get a few takeaways this week and go shopping on Saturday’.
+Without actually clocking on to the fact that the money had to last me two and a half months.
 Now, when I get the payment, I divide it by 10 and put 90% into my saving account.
 This means that only my spending money for the week is on my card and the rest is quietly gaining interest.
-Then, week on week I just transfer the 10% out as Monday rolls in.
+Then, week-by-week I just transfer the 10% out as Monday rolls in.

 My student loan